mahnve/sinor/README.md

 sinor --type archive --template template.mustache html1.html html2.html > output.html
 ```

 Sinor generates archive files just like it does atom feeds - by parsing HTML.
-The same id's must be declared etc.
+The same id's must be declared etc. URL's are generated the same way to.

+The mustache template is given a map named ```posts``` which is used to generate the output.

 Example template for archive post page: